-The previous CHRS report stated that daily discharge rates had shown a marked change during the previous decade.
-Local input from Baker Lake community members supported the rivers were unusually low and that the impact is mostly seen in changes to the vegetation along the riverbanks (CHRS and the Government of Nunavut, 2000).
-Elders have more recently noted that decreasing water levels make travelling by boat more difficult during the summer months (Areva, 2014b) and this was supported during the stakeholder engagement recently held in the community of Baker Lake in December 2021.
-Larger sandbars and lower water levels at the mouths of both the Harvaqtuuq/Kazan and Kangirjuap/Thelon Rivers have made it difficult to travel upstream by boat in recent years, which has limited access to caribou hunting grounds (Prairie Scientific, 2020).
+The 2000 Kangirjuap/Thelon River CHRS Report stated that daily discharge rates had shown a marked change during the previous decade.
+Local input from Baker Lake community members supported that the rivers were unusually low and that the impact is mostly seen in changes to the vegetation along the riverbanks (CHRS and the Government of Nunavut, 2000).
+Elders have more recently noted that decreasing water levels make travelling by boat more difficult during the summer months (Areva, 2014b).
+Larger sandbars and lower water levels at the mouths of both the Kazan and Kangirjuap/Thelon Rivers have made it difficult to travel upstream by boat in recent years, which has limited access to caribou hunting grounds (Prairie Scientific, 2020).